rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/crashes.md

 RethinkDB supports replication of data: every table in a database can be replicated as many times as you have servers in a cluster.
 Setting up replication is a simple operation with the web interface or the command line tool.
 For details, read [Sharding and replication](/docs/sharding-and-replication/).

-RethinkDB does not have fully automatic failover (yet), but if a server in a cluster crashes it can be manually declared "dead" and removed from the cluster.
+RethinkDB does not have fully automatic failover (yet), but if a server in a cluster crashes it can be manually removed from the cluster.
 In most cases, RethinkDB will recover from such a situation automatically.
 For information on this process, read [Failover](/docs/failover).

 ----